 There is no evidence that stuffing potatoes into your socks will cure an illness like a cold, but eating them may help strengthen the immune system and fight infection.

 You may have heard of putting onion in your socks as a remedy for colds and other illnesses.
-Another folk remedy that’s currently popular is putting raw potato in your socks.
+Another folk remedy that’s currently popular is putting a raw potato in your socks.

-Keep reading to learn more about this anecdotal remedy, and how you can put potatoes to better use.
+Keep reading to learn more about this anecdotal remedy and how you can put potatoes to better use.

 It’s not known where this remedy came from.
 It may have come from the late Middle Ages when the bubonic plague struck parts of Europe.
-At that time most people were not aware of viruses and bacteria and how they caused illness.
+At that time, most people were not aware of viruses and bacteria and how they caused illness.

 The claim is that putting sliced raw potatoes against the bottom of your feet — and wearing socks to hold them in place — can help cure cold and flu symptoms likes coughs, runny nose, congestion, and fever.